astronomer/docs/learn/testing-airflow.md

 ## Debug interactively with dag.test()

-Airflow 2.5.0 introduced the `dag.test()` method which allows you to run all tasks in a DAG within a single serialized Python process without needing an Airflow Scheduler to be running.
+Airflow 2.5.0 introduced the `dag.test()` method which allows you to run all tasks in a DAG within a single serialized Python process without running the Airflow scheduler.
 The `.test()` method allows for faster iteration and use of IDE debugging tools when developing DAGs.

-To use `dag.test()`, your environment must have:
+### Prerequisites

-- At least [Airflow 2.5.0](https://airflow.apache.org/docs/apache-airflow/stable/start.html).
-You can verify the installation by running `airflow version`.
+- [Airflow 2.5.0](https://airflow.apache.org/docs/apache-airflow/stable/start.html) or later.
+You can check your version by running `airflow version`.
 - All provider packages that your DAG uses.
-- An [Airflow metastore](airflow-database.md), if your DAG uses elements of the metastore like XCom.
-The Airflow metastore is created when Airflow is first run in an environment and you can verify its existence by running `airflow db check`.
+- An initialized [Airflow metadata database](airflow-database.md), if your DAG uses elements of the metadata database like XCom.
+The Airflow metastore is created when Airflow is first run in an environment.
+You can check that it exists by running `airflow db check`.

 You may wish to install these requirements and test your DAGs in a [virtualenv](https://virtualenv.pypa.io/en/latest/) to avoid dependency conflicts in your local environment.

+### Setup

-To set up `dag.test()`, you only need to add a few lines of code to the end of your DAG file.
+To use `dag.test()`, you only need to add a few lines of code to the end of your DAG file.
 If you are using a traditional DAG context, call `.test()` on the object the context is assigned to.
 If you are using the `@dag` decorator, assign the called DAG function to an object (`dag_object` in the example code) and call the method on that object.

 <Tabs
     defaultValue="traditional"